keyapatel7/Telco-Customer_Churn/README.md

 xr_test_pca = pca.transform(xr_test1)
 ```
 ## Saving the Model
-The final model (Random Forest with SMOTEENN) was saved using the pickle library so it can be accessed later via APIs.
+The final model  was saved using the pickle library so it can be accessed later via APIs.
 ```python
 import pickle
 filename = 'model.sav'